 The reason the car was shutting off was because somebody didn't hook a wire backup to the starter.
 That is the first thing Midas checked due to the fuse being blown from the starter to the wiring harness.
 The positive battery cable off the battery was fried on about 2 inches of it in plain site.
 Next, Southern Armature replaced a coil on my car and the wire plug that went into it had the clip broke and it fell off with the use of a fingertip accidentally touching it.
 Car doesn't do nothing without that plug being hooked up.
 So, was the replacement of my distributor or alternator necessary?
 Myself and my other mechanic don't think so.

 He also found two bare wires right beside the coil that should have been found and repaired.
-When the car broke down the battery was checked first by me and Advance Auto Parts and it was good.
-If the alternator was bad before all this it would not have been charging the battery.
+When the car broke down, the battery was checked first by me and Advance Auto Parts and it was good.
+If the alternator was bad before, all this it would not have been charging the battery.
 So was the alternator bad before this?
-NO. Was the distributor bad, Probably not, but know one really knows.
-Was the last two tow jobs necessary, most likely not.
+NO. Was the distributor bad?
+Probably not, but no one really knows.
+Was the last two tow jobs necessary?
+Most likely not.
 I question whether the tow from Southern Armature and any tow job after that was necessary at all if somebody would've hooked the wire back up from the start.